Why You’ll Love This Recipe

 Directions

-- Add pancake mix, protein powder, and baking powder to the wet ingredients.
+Add the pancake mix, protein powder, and baking powder to the wet ingredients.
 Mix until just combined.
+Do not overmix.

-- Add your sweetener.
-If using a liquid sweetener like skinny syrup, it will help add moisture; if using powdered sweetener, add a small amount of almond milk to achieve the right batter consistency.
+Add your sweetener.
+If using a liquid sweetener, it will help add moisture.
+If using powdered sweetener, add a small amount of almond milk to achieve the right batter consistency.

-- Allow muffins to cool before removing from the pan.
+Allow the muffins to cool before removing them from the pan.

 Servings and Timing